Proof Found: Essential Evidence Deleted

 Why are these findings important?

-• They amplify Ross’s defense at trial that the case’s digital evidence lacked integrity.
+• They amplify Ross’s defense at trial that the case’s digital evidence lacked integrity (especially regarding the false allegations of murder-for-hire used against Ross)

 • They support Ross’s defense at trial that DPR was purchasing information from law enforcement sources regarding the progress of the federal investigation, and that as a result, DPR devised an exit strategy to escape and set Ross up as the fall guy for everything.